 The wizard’s user interface (GUI) only provides basic options for security configuration.
 Using the wizard’s GUI to set preferences overwrites any registry settings that you might drag and drop from your template application via the Wizard’s Registry feature.
-For these reasons, power users–those with extensive experience modifying the registry and who are familiar with Acrobat’s advanced features–may want to utilize a more manual process.
-The easiest way to leverage all of Acrobat’s features is to:
+For these reasons, users with extensive experience modifying the registry and who are familiar with Acrobat’s advanced features may want to utilize a more manual process.
+The easiest way to leverage all of Acrobat’s features is to use the:

 Open the Wizard.

 Choose File > Open Package.